C‑level executives must understand that PR, by nature, is a double-edged sword.

 We define public relations might give you some idea, but it doesn’t explain the strategic approach.

-Amongst so many definitions of public relations, here’s the definition that I find to be most useful.
+Amongst so many definitions of public relations, here’s the one that I find to be most useful:

 Please note: